-As a Board-Certified, Registered Art Therapist, I believe strongly in the healing power of the arts.
+As a now-retired Art Therapist, I believe strongly in the healing power of the arts.
 My teaching style is encouraging, and I pace my retreats and workshops to allow for quiet time as well as sharing and getting to know one another.
 And of course, the main goal, of getting to know and love one’s “SELF”.

 Imagine exploring your inner creative child with a gentle guide!
 I know what it feels like to not be able to draw.
 I have always enjoyed more 3-dimensional art forms probably for that very reason.
 I draw like my “Kindergarten self” draws.
 And I have come to love that.